 Coastal scenery and lifestyle

-Close to the town basin is Riverside Drive, which becomes the coastal road that runs all the way to Whangārei Heads.
-You could easily spend a whole day on this excursion, enjoying beauty spots like Parua Bay, McLeod Bay and Urquarts Bay.
-Pack your active wear to check out remote Smugglers Bay - possibly one of the most picture-perfect beaches in the country.
+Close to the Town Basin is Riverside Drive, which becomes the coastal road that runs all the way to Whangārei Heads.
+You could easily spend a whole day exploring beauty spots like Parua Bay, McLeod Bay and Urquharts Bay.
+Pack your active wear and walk 20 minutes over farmland to check out remote Smugglers Bay - one of the most picture-perfect beaches in the country.

 Discover other outdoor things to see and do around Whangārei.